LGBTQ health in South Korea: Health care insurance benefits

 In January 2022, a South Korean same-sex couple was refused health care insurance benefits by a lower court - because the spouse was "not of the opposite sex".
 The ruling is subject to a possible awaiting appeal in higher courts.

+In February 2023 the Seoul High Court ruled that the state's health insurer should provide spousal coverage to a same-sex couple.
+The NHIS has said it will appeal the ruling to the Supreme Court.